brian-arnold/brian-arnold.github.io/pages/about/about.md

 # Highlights

-Here I highlight my technical contributions to selected projects, which typically involve collaborations in which I take the lead on a modular component.
+Here I highlight my technical contributions to selected collaborations in which I take the lead on a modular component.
 These contributions involve applying my skills I mentioned above to various data modalities including 3D movies of neural activity, spatial transcriptomics, and whole-genome sequencing (WGS).

 - [3D movie analysis](https://github.com/brian-arnold/whole_AL_segmentation): image segmentation to decode neural activity in the mosquito antennal lobe (AL)
   - created python workflows to measure activity of the entire AL
   - discovered technical batch effects and used the experimental design to correct them via custom statistical models
-  - segmented individual glomeruli (clusters of nerve endings) via nonnegative matrix factorization (NMF)
+  - segmented individual glomeruli (clusters of nerve endings) within the AL via nonnegative matrix factorization (NMF)

 <!-- Ensure there is a clear separation between HTML and any Markdown elements -->